Zero Waste Case Study: San Francisco

 - Cigarette Litter Abatement Ordinance (PDF)(18 pp, 1.4MB, About PDF)

-- Strong Policy Leadership: Strong political leadership and staff expertise have resulted in innovative policy initiatives, including: mandatory recycling and composting, plastic bag ban, food service ware ordinance and polystyrene ban, cigarette butt fee and state-of-the-art outreach programs covering residences, commercial, schools and events.
+- Strong Policy Leadership: Strong political leadership and staff expertise have resulted in innovative policy initiatives, including: ordinances requiring mandatory recycling and composting, plastic bag ban and checkout bag charge, compostable or recyclable food service ware and polystyrene foam ban, cigarette butt fee (PDF)(18 pp, 1.4MB, About PDF)and state-of-the-art outreach programs covering residences, commercial, schools and events.

 - Rewards Generators and Service Provider for Reducing Waste: Businesses receive a rate discount based on actual diversion, providing strong financial incentives reduce waste, recycle and compost.